getstation/tapas/README.md

 To do so, fork this repository and make a pull request **in your own fork** with your implementation.
 You can make one pull request per challenge.

 We'll use this pull request to iterate, review and discuss your implementation.
+Early draft of solution via a pull-request are encouraged.

 When submitting the pull request, you need to answer few questions.
 These questions are listed in the [pull request template](https://github.com/getstation/tapas/tree/master/.github/pull_request_template.md).